LukasJansen100/Portfolio-S3/proof/professional.md

 The reason we've set up these documents is so we can work together better, and everyone knows what to expect from each other.

+## Research papers
+During this semester I've worked on 2 research documents together with Teun.
+You can view the [research papers here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/blob/main/ResearchDocuments.md).

+Some feedback we've gotten from Leon (IP teacher) was that it's important to keep research papers written in the third person.
+Doing this makes the research paper more professional.

 ## Feedback
 Getting feedback about the proccess you've made is important to keep on the right track.
 For this reason I try to get enough feedback from teachers, and also other students in my class.